waggle-sensor/wes-data-sharing-service/README.md

 This service's primary task is to:

-1. Handle RabbitMQ messages and Kubernetes pod events.
+1. Handle RabbitMQ messages published by plugins.
+2. Handle Kubernetes plugin pod events and cache pod metadata for tagging.
-2. Validate and add pod metadata to messages.
+3. Validate and add pod metadata to messages.
-3. Republish messages local and to beehive.
+4. Republish messages local and to beehive.

 This service is designed to have the following behavior: